-"The water is coagulated in-line before entering a flocculation column (Figure 13.32).
-The flocculated water flows into five clarifiers (Figure 13.32).
+"The water is coagulated in-line before entering a flocculation column (Figure 13.33).
+The flocculated water flows into five clarifiers (Figure 13.33).
 Clarified water is stored in a buffer tank and is pumped into two pressure filters.
-The filtrate is disinfected with sodium hypochlorite and is stored in two on-site reservoirs (Figure 13.33)."
+The filtrate is disinfected with sodium hypochlorite and is stored in two on-site reservoirs (Figure 13.34)."

-Figure 13.32 Tugela Estates WTP clarifiers (Umgeni Water 2019).
+Figure 13.33 Tugela Estates WTP clarifiers (Umgeni Water 2019).

-Figure 13.33 Tugela Estates WTP reservoirs (Umgeni Water 2019).
+Figure 13.34 Tugela Estates WTP reservoirs (Umgeni Water 2019).

-Two 80 mm diameter HDPE pipelines convey the water to two on-site reservoirs (Figure 13.33; Table 13.28).
-A 100 mm diameter steel pipeline transports the potable water from the clear water reservoir to the Khokwane Pump Station (Figure 13.34; Table 13.29) whilst an 80 mm diameter steel pipeline conveys the potable water from the clear water reservoir to the Sahlumbe Pump Station (Figure 13.34; Table 13.29).
+Two 80 mm diameter HDPE pipelines convey the water to two on-site reservoirs (Figure 13.34; Table 13.28).
+A 100 mm diameter steel pipeline transports the potable water from the clear water reservoir to the Khokwane Pump Station (Figure 13.35; Table 13.29) whilst an 80 mm diameter steel pipeline conveys the potable water from the clear water reservoir to the Sahlumbe Pump Station (Figure 13.35; Table 13.29).

-Figure 13.34 Khokwane Pump Station and Sahlumbe Pump Station on the Tugela Estates WTP site (Umgeni Water 2019).
+Figure 13.35 Khokwane Pump Station and Sahlumbe Pump Station on the Tugela Estates WTP site (Umgeni Water 2019).

-Water is pumped from the Khokwane Pump Station via an 85 mm diameter steel pipeline (Table 13.30) to the 0.5 M l Khokwane Reservoir (Table 13.28) which supplies the Khokwane community.
-Water is pumped from the Sahlumbe Pump Station via an 85 mm diameter steel pipeline (Table 13.30) to the 0.4 M l Sahlumbe Reservoir (Table 13.28) which supplies the Sahlumbe community.

-A schematic of the Tugela Estates WTP Supply System is illustrated in Figure 13.35.
+Water is pumped from the Khokwane Pump Station via an 85 mm diameter steel pipeline (Table 13.30) to the 0.5 Ml Khokwane Reservoir (Table 13.28) which supplies the Khokwane community.
+Water is pumped from the Sahlumbe Pump Station via an 85 mm diameter steel pipeline (Table 13.30) to the 0.4 Ml Sahlumbe Reservoir (Table 13.28) which supplies the Sahlumbe community.A schematic of the Tugela Estates WTP Supply System is illustrated in Figure 13.36.
 Adjacent to the Tugela Estates WTP, is the uMhlumayo High Lift Pump Station which abstracts raw water from a borehole (sand aquifer) next to the uThukela River.
 Raw water is pumped from the raw water (low lift) pump station at the borehole via a 150 mm diameter Klambon Steel Pipe (Table 13.31) to the uMhlumayo High Lift (HL) Pump Station.
 There is a pressure filter on this pipeline but it is bypassed.
 The uMhlumayo High Lift Pump Station consists of two pumps (Table 13.32).
 The water is dosed with sodium hypochlorite and pumped via a 100 mm diameter steel pipeline to the sump/reservoir of the Mkhalandoda Pump Station.
 Water is pumped from the Mkhalandoda Pump Station to the Hlonyane Pump Station, also feeding the Mkhalandoda Steel Tank along the way (via a branch off/tee).
 The Mkhalandoda Steel Tank is currently not in use, and is bypassed as it has sustained damage (and is yet to be repaired).
 Water is then pumped from the Hlonyane Pump Station to the uMhlumayo reservoir, also feeding the Hlonyane Steel Tank along the way (via a branch off/tee). uMhlumayo Reservoir (Table 13.33).
-This uMhlumayo Borehole System has a design capacity of 1.4 Ml/day and supplies the areas of uMhlumayo, Oqungweni, Bhaza, Hlonyane, Mkhalandoda and Ghobo (Figure 13.28).
-A schematic of the uMhlumayo Borehole Supply System is shown in Figure 13.36.
+This uMhlumayo Borehole System has a design capacity of 1.4 Ml/day and supplies the areas of uMhlumayo, Oqungweni, Bhaza, Hlonyane, Mkhalandoda and Ghobo (Figure 13.29).
+A schematic of the uMhlumayo Borehole Supply System is shown in Figure 13.37.
+A site visit conducted by UW staff in April 2021 revealed a number of significant leaks in the reticulation, and these were promptly reported to the uTDM.